IEMDomain04/Astro-Blogging/src/content/blog/third-post.md

 #### **Learn First, Then Grades Will Follow**

-I didn’t just earn high grades—I genuinely learned.
+I didn’t just earn high grades—I truly learned.

-A high school friend once told me:
+A high school friend reached out.

-“We need to focus on learning.
-Grades will come naturally.”
+_**"Nice!"**_ he said.
+A simple word, but I could tell he meant, it felt good to have my efforts recognized.

+I replied, _**"Mas maganda kung may combination ng learnings.."**_

+He said:

+>_"Cap."_

+>"_Well, in your case, I’m sure there’s learning…_"

+>"_Sobra-sobra pa._"

+I humbly answered, _**"Aral tayo nang mabuti."**_

-I agreed.
-Because how can you expect high grades if you don’t study or put in the effort?
+Because, really, how can you expect high grades if you don’t study or put in the effort?

 Are you some kind of genius who just magically understands everything?

-That’s why I stand by this principle:
+That’s why I hold on to this belief:

-**_“Study to understand and learn.
-The grades will follow.”_**
+_**“Study to understand and learn.
+The grades will follow.”**_

 When you truly learn, exams become easier.
 Projects and activities feel manageable.
 And the grades?
 They come naturally.

 #### **Conclusion**

-Don’t get me wrong—I know grades are important.
+Don’t get me wrong, I know grades are important.
 They validate a student’s performance in school.

-But at the core of education is learning—understanding concepts, applying knowledge, and growing as a thinker.
+But at the core of education is learning, understanding concepts, applying knowledge, and growing as a thinker.

 Because in the real world, no one will ask about your GPA.

-They’ll ask: What can you do?
+They’ll ask: _**What can you do?**_